loyaltylion/nala/readme.md

 end
 ```

-This comes in handy when there are more than two out comes to a use case:
+This comes in handy when there are more than two outcomes to a use case:

 ```ruby
 class RegistrationController < ApplicationController